Grape harvest, tomb image at Thebes

 Alice L: Science begins in belief.
 One must believe something to begin to think scientifically.

 Gioiello: Bible and theology are not the enemy of the biological evolution; they are superfluous.

-Alice L: That's the sort of caustic remark one reads at science sites "where graduate students, researchers, doctors and the 'skeptical community' go not to interpret data or review experiments but to chip off one-liners, promote their books and jeer at smokers, fat people and churchgoers?
+Alice L: That's the sort of remark one reads at sites "where graduate students, researchers, doctors and the 'skeptical community' go not to interpret data or review experiments but to chip off one-liners, promote their books and jeer at smokers, fat people and churchgoers?
 And can anyone who still enjoys this class-inflected bloodsport tell me why it has to happen under the banner of science? " -- Virginia Heffernan, The NYT Magazine

 Susan B: There is a chasm between science and religion that needs to be bridged before our understanding of the human condition can be fully formed.